-Interested to learn more about the crochet thread sizes where you can use your steel hooks?
+Interested to learn more about the crochet thread sizes (click here) where you can use your steel hooks?
 Check out this crochet thread sizes guide.
 You can also check Knitting Needle Size Conversion Chart and yarn weights comparison chart.

 As always, we look forward to knowing about what you’re currently working on!
 Feel free to share them on our Facebook Page and while you’re at it, learn more about what others are currently making.

 Through this article, we hope you’re able to fully understand the different crochet needle sizes!